mochi-hpc/mochi-spack-packages/README.md

 ## Repo Installation

-Once you've set up spack itself, you need to teach it about this collection ('repository' in spack lingo) of pacakges.
+Once you've set up spack itself, you need to teach it about this collection ('repository' in spack lingo) of packages.
 Go to the top-level directory of this project and execute the following command:

     spack repo add .